why fighting this hampshire police case is important for all whistleblowers

 I believe I was effectively written off as a person with mental health issues.
 For barrister Mr Self it was like shooting fish in a barrel and an open cheque from Hampshire Constabulary.

-Mr Housego's Judgement indicated as much in that EJ Housego believed that I was treated the way that I was by Hampshire police because of my disability but then did not find in my favour with regards to any of the disability aspects of my claim.
+Mr Housego's Judgement indicated as much in that he believed that I was treated the way that I was by Hampshire police because of my disability but then did not find in my favour with regards to any of the disability aspects of my claim ignoring medical evidence.

-By contrast, EJ Housego in his later comments to the Employment Appeal Tribunal attempted to cast doubt on my mental illness and I believe that this may have also been a factor in the failure to ensure that reasonable adjustments were adhered to in the final hearing.
+By contrast, EJ Housego in his later comments to the Employment Appeal Tribunal attempted to cast doubt on my disability and I believe that this may have also been a factor in the failure to ensure that reasonable adjustments were adhered to in the final hearing.

 Comments of EJ Housego were demonstrably incorrect evidenced by an audio recording.
 These were not minor mistakes.

 The Tribunal failed to consider the band of reasonable responses test or to consider or modify the test in circumstances where my rights under Article 8 of the European Convention on Human Rights had been unlawfully infringed.

 This case was one where it was necessary for the Tribunal to familiarise itself with the Police (Conduct) Regulations 2004.
 Had it done so it would have seen the range of discipline sanctions available and that any reasonable employer would not have dismissed in these circumstances where I had an unblemished disciplinary record, was ill and in the system for being retired on ill health.

 In a relevant paragraph of the Judgment there is an indication that the Judge did not understand police law relating to the case, he had mentioned the wrong act and section and it was a strong aspect of this case that the Respondent failed to use the appropriate legislation.